WELCOME TO

 That is the case with our introduction of POET LAUREATE.
 As the picture indicates, the form

-Timeless Truth comes a double border around the petals: light lavender and
+of Timeless Truth comes a double border around the petals: light lavender

 Additionally, and a matter we like, is the deep veining on the